Understanding the post-pregnancy tummy appearance

-Your tummy may still look pregnant due to your Alignment.
-This means the way you hold and cary your body when you walk, stand and sit.
+Your tummy may still look pregnant due to your body posture and alignment.
+This means the way you hold and carry your body when you walk, stand and sit.

 The posture of pregnancy and mothering can place excessive pressure on the muscles at the front of your abdomen.
 The downward pressure on your pelvic floor, is also increased.
 If alignment is ‘off’, this causes undue pressure and can contribute to diastasis, pelvic floor problems or even prolapse.

 The link between alignment, diastasis recti, and pelvic floor issues